Newly Diagnosed Diabetes: What To Know

 If you are interested in this kind of support, your healthcare provider may be able to recommend a group in your area.

-Can newly diagnosed diabetes be reversed?
+Can newly diagnosed type 2 diabetes be reversed?

 Fortunately, type 2 diabetes is reversible!
 There are several studies and evidence reviews that confirm this.